Table of Contents

 The need for SoC innovation will persist because of the growing need for faster and smarter electronics in more demanding environments.
 In general, engineers aim to progressively miniaturize equipment, save money, and minimize energy waste.
 This is made feasible by system-on-chip technology’s sophisticated integration techniques on a single IC.

 The development of smartphones has been fueled by these tiny, multipurpose processors, which offer amazing capability in a little package.
-Similarly, manufacturers are putting SoCs into new embedded systems, IoT devices, and even cars because of how small and power-efficient they are.
+Similarly, manufacturers are incorporating SoCs into new embedded systems, IoT devices, and even cars because of their compact size and power efficiency.
+For more information, you can refer to this tweaker in VLSI.

 Explore More